-I've been practicing now in Los Angeles county for almost three decades and I do have a lot of success with these cases because this is what I do for a living.
+I've been practicing now in Los Angeles County for almost three decades, and I have had a lot of success with these cases because this is what I do for a living.

-I've made these arguments before so I know what it takes to win, while other less-seasoned attorneys do not know what it takes to win, do not know who they're up against and a lot of times they get shut down.
+I've made these arguments before, so I know what it takes to win, while other less-seasoned attorneys do not understand what it takes to win, do not know who they're up against, and a lot of times, they get shut down.

 So, if you're looking for the best when it comes to a solicitation of prostitution case, you're trying to see if it's possible to clear your record, you've come to the right place.
 You've taken the first step.